FredHutch/nf-pacbio-bacterial/README.md

 - Identify the folder in which all output files should be placed

-NOTE: While reading input files, this script will traverse all subdirectories and analyze any file ending with ".bam".
+NOTE: While reading input files, this script will traverse all subdirectories and analyze any file ending with ".fastq.gz".
+The user may select any other file extension using the `--suffix` flag.
 The output for every individual input file will be placed in a subdirectory within the output folder, with that subdirectory named for the input file.
 Please ensure that all of these input files have unique names.